elmwall/BlenderHodgepodge/README.md

-# upgraded-broccoli
+# A Hodgepodge of Blender Scripts
-## - Early Stage Blender Scripting Projects
+## - Early Stage Project Ideas for Blender Addons

 ## Overview